Hasith1974/Hasith1974/README.md

 I'm very interested in getting useful information from data, and I'm very interested in data science and analytics.
 I am currently improving my data visualization skills by using different business intelligence tools.
 I am also looking into more advanced areas of machine learning and applied analytics to find solutions to real-world problems.

 ## 🚀 What I'm Looking For
-💞️ I’m looking to collaborate on projects involving **Data Science** and **BI tools**, where I can contribute my skills and also learn from the community.
+💞️In order to share my expertise and gain knowledge from the community, I would like to work with others on projects involving **Data Science** and **BI tools**.

 ## 📬 How to Reach Me
 📫 You can reach me by [email here](hasithdarla@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/hasith-mani-charan-darla/).